Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Numerical demonstration

 \subsubsection{Unknowns of the Bayesian inverse problem}

 Our goal is, given noisy velocity observations $\Yobs$, to identify the unknown permeability field $k(\bx,\bc)$ which is expressed \wrt the high-dimensional parameterization $\bx$ as explained in the sequel.
 To enable unconstrained Bayesian inference \wrt $\bx$, we employ an exponential reparameterization $k(\bx, \bc)=\exp\left(\txgt(\bx,\bc)\right)=\exp\left(S_{\mathrm{ele}}(\bc)\cdot\mathfrak{R}[\bx]\right)$ for the permeability field.
-Here $\mathfrak{R}$ is again the restrictor operator from Equations \eqref{eqn: rf_fe} to \eqref{eqn: input_field}, which selects the associated element DoFs from the global DoF vector $\bx$, and $S_{\mathrm{ele}}(\bc)$ represents the finite element shape function matrix for the finite element with support at coordinate $\bc$.
+Here $\mathfrak{R}$ is again the restrictor operator from Equations \eqref{eqn: rf_fe} to \eqref{eqn: input_field}, which selects the associated element DoFs from the global DoF vector $\bx$, and $S_{\mathrm{ele}}(\bc)$ represents the FE shape function matrix for the FE with support at coordinate $\bc$.